-Objectora is a Visual Theatre company based in Glasgow exploring multidisciplinary art forms to create engaging experiences with communities in its diversity.
+Objectora is a Visual Theatre company based in Spain and the UK exploring multidisciplinary art forms to create engaging experiences with communities in its diversity.
 With a commitment to environmentally friendly practices, Objectora explores contemporary issues of social justice from feminist perspectives and for all ages.

 Objectora was created by visual and performance artist Sònia Gardés, who has more than ten years of experience in the arts and performance sector.